 11 pages or the equivalent), depth, clarity, and application of class content.
 Writing should be legible, with correct

 spelling and grammar.
 These may be bound (as in a spiral notebook or log) but they will be kept over the weekend for

-Acting – The Laban and Cohen techniques will be applied to 1) a Sound and Movement Study, 2) a scene from
+Acting – The Laban and Cohen techniques will be applied to 1) Hamlet's Advice to the Players, 2) a scene from

 ROMEO AND JULIET, and 3) the Lover’s Quarrel in A MIDSUMMER NIGHT’S DREAM.
 You will be subjectively graded by